-- 1. Honors College students must complete seven hours of civic engagement each academic year (August May) - 2.
+- 1. Honors College students must complete 4.5 hours of civic engagement each academic year (August May) - 2.
 First-year Honors students must complete their civic engagement requirement through WP sponsored events.
 These events include any civic engagement activities hosted by the Honors College, the Honors College Club, events recognized by a UCC Area 5 course, or events that students register for through Pioneer Life.

-Upperclassmen may complete other civic engagement activities verified by the university in addition to WP events.
-If a student chooses to participate in outside activities, they must complete the Student Participation Verification Form found on the Campus Activities and Student Leadership website under the Policies-Procedures & Resources tab.
-This form must be submitted within one month of completing the service.
+Upperclassmen may complete outside civic engagement activities verified by the university in addition to WP events.
+This Off-Campus Civic Engagement form is only for civic engagement off campus, not hosted by WP.
+It must be submitted within one month of completing the service.
 One copy of the form should be returned to the Honors College and the other should be returned to Campus Activities.
 If Campus Activities accepts the form, the Honors College will accept the form.

-3. All WP Civic Engagement events hosted outside of the Honors College require the student to complete the Civic Engagement Form found on our website.
+3. All WP Civic Engagement events hosted by WP but not by the Honors College require the student to complete the On campus/WP Civic Engagement Form found on our website.
 The Honors College will accept the same number of civic engagement hours for each event as those posted in Pioneer Life or by Campus Activities.